poetmountain/MotionMachine/README.md

 * MotionMachine uses Key-Value Coding (KVC) to introspect objects and retrieve and set their property values using keypaths.
 Because Swift currently offers no native ability in this regard, objects whose properties should be modified by MotionMachine must inherit from `NSObject`.
 If and when more dynamism is added to Swift (and the author of this library hopes that is the case), MotionMachine will hopefully be able to do away with this restriction.
 Note that as of Swift 4.0, any properties of a custom class you wish to manipulate must be prefixed with `@objc`, or add `@objcMembers` above the class if all properties should be exposed.

-* Because native Swift structs cannot inherit from `NSObject`, Swift structs unfortunately cannot be used directly with MotionMachine at this time.
+* Because native Swift structs cannot inherit from `NSObject`, Swift structs unfortunately cannot be used directly with MotionMachine at this time, though you can use them in a keyPath if you're not targeting one of their properties directly.

 * The KVC provided by `NSObject` is not able to evaluate Optional values.
 Properties you wish to modify with MotionMachine must not be Optionals.